 - Product-focused directories: Multiple angles at 1500+ pixels each

-When working with Web Directory and other quality business directories, higher resolution images generally perform better, as they allow for more flexibility in how the directory displays your listing across different devices and layout formats.
+When working with Web Directory and other quality business directories, higher resolution images generally perform better, since they allow more flexibility in how the directory displays your listing across different devices and layouts.

-Device considerations should influence your resolution choices.
+Device considerations should shape your resolution choices.
 Users view directories on everything from large desktop monitors to small smartphone screens.
-Higher resolution images look sharp on high-DPI displays (like Retina screens), but file size must be balanced against loading speed.
+Higher resolution images look sharp on high-DPI displays (like Retina screens), but file size has to be balanced against loading speed.

-Future-proofing your images means shooting at the highest practical resolution, even if current directory requirements are lower.
-Display technology continually improves, and today’s “high resolution” will be tomorrow’s “standard.”
-Having high-resolution originals allows you to adapt to changing requirements without reshooting.
+Shoot at the highest practical resolution even if current directory requirements are lower.
+Display technology keeps improving, and today’s “high resolution” will be tomorrow’s “standard.”
+Keeping high-resolution originals lets you adapt to changing requirements without reshooting.

 What if: Your existing photos don’t meet the resolution requirements?